MemelendLabs/memelend-deploy/markets/memelend/README.md

 ### Market Configuration

-Use the deployment scripts to deploy the Intersect Market on Mainnet.
+Use the deployment scripts to deploy the Memelend Market on Mainnet.
-Ensure that the follow files in the `markets/intersect` directory are updated with the correct details:
+Ensure that the follow files in the `markets/memelend` directory are updated with the correct details:

 1. Index.ts
    Correct common market configuration parameters such as MarketId, token prefix, symbol prefix, reserve asset addresses (underlying asset address), reserve configuration (asset strategy).